 A marriage license is a legal document verifying that a couple is eligible to marry.
 It's an important requirement for either a civil or church wedding in the Philippines.

-What are the Marriage License Requirements?
+What are the Requirements for a Marriage License?

 - Original or certified true copy of birth certificate/baptismal certificate

-- Recent 1 x 1 ID photo
+- Recent 1 x 1 ID photo of both applicants

 For special cases, the couple must submit an additional requirement: